shivkumar0757/aero5-testGPT/README.md

 3. Open your web browser and go to `http://localhost:3000/` to view the app.

+# Using app

+3. Open your web browser and go to `http://localhost:3000/` to view the app.

+4. Click on the "Fetch Data" button to fetch data from the backend.
+The button is located in the center of the screen and is styled to match the theme of the app.

+5. The app will fetch data from the backend using the URL `http://localhost:8000/api/data`.
+The backend should be running at that URL for the app to function correctly.

+6. If the app is able to connect to the backend, it will display a message in green that says "Connected to backend in green" followed by the message returned by the backend.
+If the app is unable to connect to the backend, it will display a message in red that says "Unable to connect with backend".

+## Contributing

+If you'd like to contribute to this project, please fork the repository and make changes as you'd like.
+Pull requests are welcome!

+## License

+This project is licensed under the [MIT License](LICENSE).

+Make sure to replace the repository URL and your username with the actual values for your project.
+You can also customize the content of the README file as needed for your specific project.

+Note that the installation and usage instructions assume that the user is using a Unix-like shell (e.g., Bash) on either Windows or Ubuntu.
+If the user is using a different shell or operating system, the commands may need to be modified accordingly.

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and make changes as you'd like.
 Pull requests are welcome!